aparmendariz/mcf_docs/docs/source/user_guide/estimation.rst

 The Modified Causal Forest estimates three types of average treatment effects, which differ in their aggregation level and are discussed in depth by `Lechner (2019) <https://doi.org/10.48550/arXiv.1812.09487>`_.
 These effects are the average treatment effect (:math:`\textrm{ATE}`), the group average treatment effect (:math:`\textrm{GATE}`), and the individualized average treatment effect (:math:`\textrm{IATE}`).

 Let us consider a discrete, multi-valued treatment :math:`D`.
 The potential outcome of treatment state :math:`d` is denoted by :math:`Y^d`.
-The covariates are denoted by :math:`X` and :math:`Z \subset X` is a low-dimensional vector of features that defines population groups (e.g. age groups, gender, etc.).
+The covariates are denoted by :math:`X` and :math:`Z \subset X` is a vector of features with "few values" that typically define population groups (e.g. age groups, gender, etc.).
 The effects of interest are then defined as:

 .. math::